ansible/ansible/docsite/latest/rst/index.rst

    developing_modules
    developing_plugins

 Developers will also likely be interested in the fully-discoverable `REST API <http://ansibleworks.com/ansibleworks-awx>`_ that is part of AnsibleWorks AWX.
 It's great for embedding Ansible in all manner of applications.

 .. _misc:

 Miscellaneous
 `````````````

+Some additional topics you may be interested in:

 .. toctree::
    :maxdepth: 1